Three Emperors Dinner: Overview

 At 1 o'clock in the morning, Tsar Alexander is reported to have complained that the meal had not contained foie gras.
 Burdel explained that it was not the custom in French cuisine to eat foie gras in June.
-The tsar was satisfied with the answer.
-Each emperor was sent a terrine of foie gras as a gift the following October.
+The following October, he was sent three terrines of foie gras made by Dugléré as a gift.

 The table used for the banquet and a copy of the menu is on display at La Tour d'Argent restaurant in Paris.

 Menu

 The menu included the following, among the 16 courses:

 Potage impératrice consists of a chicken stock thickened with tapioca and finished with egg yolks and cream, to which poached rounds of chicken forcemeat, cockscombs, cocks' kidneys and green peas are added.

 Potage fontanges is a purée of fresh peas diluted with consommé with the addition of a chiffonade of sorrel and sprigs of chervil.